Learning-augmented count-min sketches via Bayesian nonparametrics: Introduction

 The paper is structured as follows.
-In Section \ref{sec2} we review the BNP approach of \cite{Cai(18)}, and we present our ``direct" proof-method to compute the posterior distribution of a point query, given the hashed frequencies.
-In Section \ref{sec3} we exploit the ``direct" proof-method to develop the CMS-PYP.
-In Section \ref{sec4} we apply the ``direct" proof-method to extend the BNP approach of \cite{Cai(18)} to the more general problem of estimating $s$-range queries, for $s\geq1$.
-Section \ref{sec5} contains numerical experiments for the CMS-PYP, whereas in Section \ref{sec6} we discuss our work and directions for future work.
-Proofs are deferred to appendices.
+In Section \ref{sec2} we briefly review the CMS-DP and its ``constructive" proof, and then we present our ``Bayesian" proof of the CMS-DP.
+In Section \ref{sec3} we develop the CMS-PYP through the computation of posterior distribution of a point query, given the hashed data, and the estimation of the prior's parameters.
+Section \ref{sec5} contains a numerical illustration of the CMS-PYP, both on synthetic data and real data.
+In Section \ref{sec6} we discuss our work, as well as its extension to the problem of estimating more general queries, and present some directions for future research.
+Proofs of our results, except for the ``Bayesian" proof of the CMS-DP, and additional technical results are deferred to appendices.